-Two may be the reasons you have heard about Komodo: as the home of the famous dragons and as one of the world’s best diving destinations.
-Let’s leave the dragons roaming peacefully in their natural habitat and talk about the second reason: the underwater wonders of the Komodo National Park.
+Two may be the reasons you have heard of Komodo: the famous dragons and the magnificent diving.
+Let’s leave the dragons roaming peacefully in their natural habitat for a while.
+Here we will talk about the second reason: the underwater wonders of the Komodo National Park.

-It is undoubtedly the unsurpassed bio-diversity of these waters that makes Komodo one of the most praised diving destinations on the planet.
-The reason?
-The merging of the Pacific and Indian Oceans creates plankton-rich currents that attract almost every imaginable form of marine life!
+It is undoubtedly its unsurpassed bio-diversity that makes Komodo one of the most praised diving destinations on earth.
+The reason of this abundance?
+The merging of the Pacific and Indian Oceans creates plankton-rich currents attracting almost every imaginable form of marine life!

-From Labuan Bajo we can reach a variety of dive sites, according to your experience, preferences, weather and sea conditions.
-Padar, Rinca and Komodo are the three main islands in the Park but many smaller islands dotting these waters have gorgeous reefs just waiting to be explored.
-Our divemasters and instructors are all super keen on marine biology and will be happy to talk about the day sightings for hours on end (perhaps with a cold beer or a fruit juice to ease the conversation), find the name of that particular nudibranch you never saw before or talk about the habits of manta rays.
+From Labuan Bajo we can reach a variety of dive sites, according to your experience and preferences.
+Beautiful small islands dot these waters and many gorgeous reefs are just waiting to be explored.
+Our divemasters are super keen on marine biology and will be happy to talk about the day sightings for hours on end.
+They will help you to identify that particular nudibranch you saw or talk about the habits of manta rays.

-The average water temperature in Komodo is 24-30 °C year round (depending on the season you will only need a 1.5 to 3 mm wetsuit) and the visibility usually ranges from 25 to 35 metres.
+The average water temperature in Komodo is 25-29°C all year round.
+You normally only need a 3 mm wetsuit and the visibility ranges from 15 to 30 m.